Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 There are multiple ways to install the Glyco-PAINT pipeline.
 The easiest is through a self extracting installer, likely called something like: Glyco-PAINT-Installer.sh.

 For an easy installation route, agree with the developers at Leiden LIC access to the OneDrive Glyco-PAINT distribution site.
-Download the installer file (typically with a 500 MB size) to any folder on your compurer (typically your ~/Downloads folder).
+Download the installer file (typically with a 500 MB size) to any folder on your computer (typically your ~/Downloads folder).
 Open a terminal and execute the following commands

 ```
 cd ~/Downloads